 Student assistance and input are welcome and needed during our admissions process although, for the protection of the individuals under consideration, the admissions folders and formal admissions discussions are limited to faculty.
-During admissions, it is very helpful if students talk (by phone or in person) with prospective applicants about their experiences in the program and help them feel welcome during their visits to campus.
+During admissions, it is very helpful if students communicate with prospective applicants about their experiences in the program and help them feel welcome during their visits to campus.
 Students will be asked to interview applicants, especially if the applicant is interested in working in the same research lab.
-Students sometimes host applicants by having them stay with them one or two nights, or by taking them to and from campus.
+When we hold in-person interviews, students sometimes host applicants by having them stay with them one or two nights, or by taking them to and from campus.
 Not all students are in a position to serve as hosts.
 Moreover, students are not required to host applicants, to cook them meals, or to take them to and from the airport.
 All students are encouraged, however, to interact with applicants as they are in a unique position to inform them of the program as well as evaluate them at the same time.

-Student involvement and input also are encouraged when we are conducting faculty recruitment in the clinical area.
+In 2020, students formed an admissions committee to promote our program with applicants through pre-interview communications and interview day activities.
+We plan to continue this student involvement in the admissions process.

 Students are expected to attend job talks.
 In addition, all faculty applicants will have time set aside in their interview schedules to talk, in private, with students.
 Following a candidate's visit, we will ask the student representatives to poll students as to their opinions, and present the students' feedback at a faculty meeting.
 Formal discussion among faculty, however, and the final vote will be taken without the students present.

-Student participation and representation in the department is encouraged, e.g., participation in the Graduate Association for Students in Psychology (GASP).
+Student participation and representation in the department is encouraged, e.g., participation in the Graduate Association for Students in Psychology (GASP) and in the previously noted diversity initiatives (CLIMATE).